panji-satria/BOT13_mobileapps/README.md

 ## Overview

-This application consists of a Flutter-based chat interface that communicates with a Flask server.
+This application consists of a Flutter-based chat interface that communicates with a Flask and Rasa server.
 The Flutter front-end allows users to send messages, and the Flask back-end processes these messages and generates appropriate responses.

 ## Features